kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 Categories: ID; Sorting

-Guidance: Within a given constraint file, developers MUST sort constraint definitions within a given context so that each constraint is ordered alphabetically by the constraint's `@id`, where upper case letters are sorted before lower case letters.
+Guidance: Within a given constraint file, developers MUST sort constraint definitions within a given context so that each constraint is ordered alphabetically by the constraint's `@id`, where upper-case letters are sorted before lower-case letters.

 [back to top](#summary)